Normal processing time

 You do not need an EU residence document in order to begin work.
 This is the case even if you have – or have applied for – a residence document as a worker, as a self-supporting individual or for some other reason.

-Read more about what you are allowed to receive and what you are not allowed to receive in public benefits when you have been granted an EU residence document by SIRI.
+Read more about which public benefits you are allowed to receive and which you are not when you have an EU residence document from SIRI

 If you plan to live and work in Denmark, there are several things you need to consider.
 Depending on your situation, there may be more important information you need to be aware of.